php-fig/fig-standards/accepted/PSR-7-http-message.md

 ```

 But the HTTP client will be able to use the effective URL (from `getUri()`),
-to determine the protocol, hostname and TCP port.
+to determine the protocol, host and TCP port.

 An HTTP client MUST ignore the values of `Uri::getPath()` and `Uri::getQuery()`,
 and instead use the value returned by `getRequestTarget()`, which defaults